corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 ```
 Where:
 * `publish_alias` is a unique name to publish the keys under.
 If omitted, a random UUID will be used.
-* `keysFile` is the path to the file with the private key in PEM format.
+* `keysFile` is the path to the file with the keys in PEM format.
 * `tenantId` A non-unique ID for the tenant
 * `keys` is the content of the private key in PEM format (use either that or `keysFile`).